 \subsubsection{Impact on Probability of Survival}

 The goal of this section is to quantify the benefits of the reduced response time afforded by the drone network (Section \ref{sub_response}) on the survival chance of overdose victims.
 Since we are not aware of any functional relationship between response time and survival probability of an opioid overdose victim, we hereby employ an indirect two-step approach using known survival functions for cardiac arrests.
 The main reason for this is that many overdoses lead to cardiac arrests.
-Indeed, the increase in cardiac arrest caused by opioid medications is said to be ``{\it the most dramatic manifestation of opioid use disorder}” \cite{dezfulian2021opioid}.
+Indeed, the increase in cardiac arrest caused by opioid medications is said to be “{\it the most dramatic manifestation of opioid use disorder}” \cite{dezfulian2021opioid}.

-\underline{Step 1:} We calculate the number of out-of-hospital cardiac arrests (OHCA) resulting from an opioid overdose and use the statistics reported by \citeauthor{dezfulian2021opioid} \cite{dezfulian2021opioid} which indicate that 15\% of opioid overdoses lead to an OHCA.
-As shown in the last column in Table \ref{data_summary}, 560 overdose incidents are reported in Virginia Beach over one year (i.e., from 2018Q3 to 2019Q2), leading to an estimated (see \cite{dezfulian2021opioid}) number of 84 overdose-associated OHCAs.
+\underline{Step 1:} We calculate the number of out-of-hospital cardiac arrests (OHCA) due to opioid overdoses using the statistics reported by \citeauthor{dezfulian2021opioid} \cite{dezfulian2021opioid} \ML{who} indicate that 15\% of opioid overdoses lead to an OHCA.
+As shown in Table \ref{data_summary}, 560 overdose incidents are reported in Virginia Beach over one year (i.e., from 2018Q3 to 2019Q2), leading to an estimated (see \cite{dezfulian2021opioid}) number of 84 overdose-associated OHCAs.

 \underline{Step 2:} Using three known survival functions for OHCAs (see Table \ref{survival}) that define the survival probability $f(x)$ to an OHCA as either a semi-continuous or a logistic function of the response time $x$, we calculate the estimated probability of survival for overdose-associated OHCAs with the drone network and with the EMS ambulance network in use in Virginia Beach.
 This allows us in turn to derive the differences in the survival chance and in the expected number of saved lives with the drone and ambulance networks.